 Adobe Captivate 8.0.1

-Read on for a quick introduction to these new features and enhancements, and links to resources offering more information.
+Read on for a quick introduction to the new features and enhancements introduced in Adobe Captivate 9.

 What's new and changed

 Captivate Draft app for iPad

 Use the Captivate Draft app for iPad to quickly create content on the go.
 Create storyboards whenever inspiration strikes you, and then export it to the Cloud, to work on it later.
 You can also send your draft projects to reviewers and collaborators.

 For more information, see Captivate Draft app for iPad and Review and Collaboration workflow in Captivate Draft